Decoupling by local random unitaries without simultaneous smoothing, and applications to multi-user quantum information tasks: Preliminaries

 The max- and min-entropies are related by the fundamental duality relation $H_{\min}(A|B)_\psi=-H_{\max}(A|C)_\psi$ for any pure tripartite state $\psi_{ABC}$.
 Notice also that for $\alpha=2$ we find the collision entropy, which is the quantity that shows up in the original proofs of the variously general decoupling theorems \cite{Abeyesinghe_2009,Dupuis-et-al:decouple}:

-This quantity, however, does not usually give good bounds due to its sensitivity to small variations in the state $\rho_{AB}$ over which t is computed.
-This is why it is commonly substituted by the min-entropy, which is a lower bound on the collision entropy due to the monotonicity of R\'enyi entropies under $\alpha$.
+This quantity, however, usually gives unreliable or loose bounds due to its rough responsiveness to small variations in the state $\rho_{AB}$ over which it is computed.
+This is why it is commonly substituted by the min-entropy, which is more reliable, and robust and a lower bound on the collision entropy due to the monotonicity of R\'enyi entropies under $\alpha$.
 In one-shot settings, it is also useful to $\epsilon$-smooth the min and max-entropies.
 I.e., computing them on the best state $\omega$ in an $\epsilon$-ball around $\rho$ with respect to the purified distance $P(\rho,\omega)=\sqrt{1-\|\sqrt{\rho}\sqrt{\omega}\|_1^2}$: